axibase/atsd-use-cases/how-to/github/pr-report.md

   axibase/atsd-sandbox:latest
 ```

-The `ORGANIZATION` variable should contain the case-sensitive name of the organization whose repositories should be queried when generating the daily report.
-The `TOKEN` variable should contain the [GitHub OAuth token](#generating-oauth-access-token) which must be generated to query repositories using the GraphQL API.
-The `SUBSCRIBERS` variable should contain the comma-separated list of email addresses who will be subscribed to the daily report.

 For information about creating a new organization, see the [GitHub Help Documentation](https://help.github.com/articles/creating-a-new-organization-from-scratch/).

-The bound volume should point to the **absolute path** where a plaintext file is stored containing the following parameters:
+Mail configuration has several required parameters, passing them into the container via mounted file is the simplest solution.
+The `volume` variable should point to the **absolute path** where a plaintext file is stored containing the following parameters:

 ```txt
 server_name=ATSD-sandbox